 Hire a Lawyer

 The one thing you can count on your adjuster telling you is that you shouldn’t hire a lawyer.
-They’ll frame lawyers as expensive luxuries, that you can afford.
+They’ll frame lawyers as expensive luxuries that you can’t afford.
 This isn’t the case.
-Villarreal & Begum doesn’t get paid if you don’t win.
+Most personal injury lawyers don’t get paid if you don’t win.
 After a free consultation with the Texas Law Guns, you can better understand how lawyers get paid, and how they can help your case.